Your wellness journey begins here!

 The Wellness Centre is a community effort.
 Affectionately referred to as Lou’s House, in tribute to the memory of Lou Adler, the Centre is managed by Hope & Cope staff with the assistance of cancer-experienced volunteers.
 Course instructors and specialists graciously donate their time and expertise to help develop and teach a variety of classes and programs.

-Membership is open to anyone who is currently undergoing treatment or who is up to one-year post-diagnosis.
+Membership is open to anyone who is currently undergoing treatment or who is up to 2 years post-diagnosis.
 Give us just 1 hour of your time and we’ll get you started on your personal path to wellness!
 Click here for more information about membership criteria and to download and print the forms.

 Exercise & Rehab